 The Little Room is a small steel framed room with a variety of replaceable panels that make up the sides and the roof, that encourage a child to explore their surroundings.
 The panels are covered in various interesting materials and allow objects to be suspended from the roof and sides.

-A standard Little Room comes with 10 coloured and textured panels.
+A standard Little Room comes with 10 coloured and textured panels**.
 Various configurations are possible from the standard pack.
 The roof panels are clear with perforations to allow natural light into the space, promote airflow, hang objects for exploration and enable observation from the therapist, carer or parent.
-The Little Room can quickly and easily be assembled and disassembled.
+The Little Room is quickly and easy to assemble and disassemble.

 The Little Room can be completely customised for each child either through the base configuration or the items that are attached to the panels and the size of the Little Room used.
 The size of the Little Room can be graded so it is smaller when first used and increased as the child becomes more familiar and learns greater spatial awareness.